In a constant-pressure calorimetry experiment, a coffee-cup calor... | Channels for Pearson+

 Multiple Choice

-In a constant-pressure calorimetry experiment, a coffee-cup calorimeter containing 100 mL of water at an initial temperature of 23.0 °C is used.
-If 4.60 g of CaCl2 is added to the calorimeter, what will be the final temperature of the solution, assuming the dissolution of CaCl2 is an exothermic process?
+In a constant-pressure calorimetry experiment, a coffee-cup calorimeter containing 100 mL of water is used.
+The initial temperature of the calorimeter is 23.0 °C. If 8.20 g of CaCl2 is added to the calorimeter, what will be the final temperature of the solution, given that the enthalpy change for the dissolution of CaCl2 is -82.8 kJ/mol?

 A